Deciding How the Group Will Function

 Successful writing groups will negotiate these questions.
 There are no right answers, but all members need to agree on procedures and goals.

 - How often will the group meet?
 Once a week, twice a week, every other week?
 Where will the group meet?
-Coffee shop, library, lounge?
+Coffee shop, library, lounge, virtual space?

 - How will the members communicate between meetings?
-Phone, email, messages in mailboxes?
+Email?
+Text?
+Messaging through collaboration software like Slack?

 - Will one person be in charge of facilitating the meetings and the overall structure of the group?
 What will be the responsibilities of this facilitator?
 Keeping the group on track?
 Reminding participants of what they are supposed to bring?
 Taking notes during the meeting?
 Does this position rotate?
 How?